hweebie/logistics-data-dashboard/README.md

 ## 31 Jul 2023

 1. Use fetch method to retrieve data - done
-2. Add lifting state
+2. Add lifting state - done
-3. Use mantine datatable
-4. Add search and date filters on table
-5. Pull shippers via API and visualise in table
-6. Add chart 1
+3. Add chart 1

 - build isOnTime logic
 - populate more dummy data
 - use chart.js

-7. Add chart 2
+4. Add chart 2
+5. Use mantine datatable
+6. Add search to table
+7. Add sort by date fields to table
+8. Add date filters to table
+9. Pull shippers via API and visualise in table

 ## Next steps